tsujisalju/portfolio/src/logs/between-two-ends.md

 readtime: 5
 ---

-Sometimes I really just don't how things could ever work out.
+Sometimes I really just don't know how things could ever work out.

 I'm on my second year of my degree in Software Engineering, and on the side I also freelancing as an illustrator.
 I enjoy both programming and doing art.